Diversity, Equity & Inclusion

 Diversity, Equity and inclusion as evident and familiar as the Golden Arches.

-Our global aspiration is that no matter where you are in the world, when you interact with McDonald’s—through the app, in a restaurant, by watching a commercial, working in an office setting or as a crew member—inclusion and equity are as evident and familiar as the Arches themselves.
+Our global aspiration is that no matter where you are in the world, when you interact with McDonald’s—through the app, in a restaurant, by watching a commercial, working in an office setting or as a crew member— Diversity, Equity and Inclusion (DEI) are as evident and familiar as the Arches themselves.

 Our goal is to ensure at every interaction, all are welcome, comfortable and safe.

-It matters because we commit to delivering equitable opportunity for all.
+Our goal is to ensure at every interaction, all are welcome, comfortable and safe because we commit to delivering equitable treatment for all.
 This means the full expression of diversity: the representation and inclusion of different genders, races, cultures, identities, sexual orientations, ages, religions, abilities, languages, experiences and expressions.
 We aim to identify and eliminate barriers to fair treatment for underrepresented groups.

 When we talk about equity in the workplace, we mean fair treatment in access, opportunity and advancement for all.